-Potential Adverse Combinations
+- Potential Adverse Combinations

-Though rare, there is the possibility of adverse reaction when taken in combination with certain medications.
+Though rare, there is the possibility of adverse reactions when taken in combination with certain medications.
 If you are taking any prescription medications or other herbal supplements, consult with a healthcare provider before adding corn silk to your regimen.
 He or she can work with you to catalog your medications and see how they might interact with a supplement.

 The Bottom Line